microsoft/terminal/doc/specs/drafts/#2046 - Command Palette.md

   the `ListViewItem` for the command.
 We'd need some way to correlate a command's action to a keybinding's action.
 This could be done in a follow-up task.
-* We might want to alter the fuzzy-search algorithim, to give higher precedence in the results list to commands with more consecutive matching characters.
+* We might want to alter the fuzzy-search algorithm, to give higher precedence in the results list to commands with more consecutive matching characters.
   Alternatively we could give more weight to commands where the search matched the initial character of words in the command.